-Asbestos-containing drywall construction ceilings were identified within the vacant residence.
-Four (4) of the seven (7) paint coatings sampled were found to contain quantities of lead considered Lead-Based Paint.
+Asbestos-containing drywall construction and window glazing compound was identified within the vacant residence.
+One (1) of the six (6) bulk paint coatings sampled were found to be Lead-Containing Paint and five (5) paint coatings contain quantities of lead considered Lead-Based Paint.
 Please refer to the attached report for details.